Call centre agents are employed by:

 Over 12,800 Albertans are employed in the Customer service, information and related clerks occupational group.
 This group is expected to have an average annual growth of 1.7% from 2016 to 2020.
 As a result, 218 new positions are forecast to be created each year, in addition to job openings created by employment turnover.
 Note: As call centre agents form only a part of this larger occupational group, only some of these newly created positions will be for call centre agents.

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-  In Alberta, the B553: Customer Service, Information and Related Clerks occupational group is expected to have an average annual growth of 1.7% from 2016 to 2020.
-In addition to job openings created by employment turnover, 218 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 6552: Other customer and information services representatives occupational group is expected to have a below-average annual growth of 1.8% from 2019 to 2023.
+In addition to job openings created by employment turnover, 251 new positions are forecasted to be created within this occupational group each year.